 7. Explore the Museums and Museum Campus

-Museum Campus by Northerly Island holds The Field Museum, the Shedd Aquarium, the Museum of Natural History and the Planetarium.
-The Art Institute is a little further north in Grant Park, while the Museum of Science and Industry is down south in Hyde Park.
+Museum Campus by Northerly Island holds The Field Museum, the Shedd Aquarium, the Museum of Natural History and Alder Planetarium.
+The Art Institute of Chicago is a little further north in Grant Park, while the Museum of Science and Industry is down south in Hyde Park.
 You could spend hours upon hours in any one of these.
 “I love going to the Art Institute—I’ve been there countless times but every time I go, there’s always a fun new exhibit or piece,” said Northwestern senior Emily Moy.
 The Christmas tree displays at the MSI are spectacular, and there are some iconic paintings like American Gothic, Nighthawks, The Bedroom and A Sunday Afternoon on the Island of La Grand Jatte at the Art Institute.
 Better yet, some museums have free days or discounts for students, so take advantage of that while you can.
+Art museums, history museums, science museums, you’ll leave Chicago a lot smarter than you came.

 8. Hang out at the beach